Add a feature layer

 val trailHeadsServiceFeatureTable = ServiceFeatureTable(trailHeadsUrl)

-You will create new FeatureLayers to display the hosted layers above the basemap.
+3. You will use FeatureLayers to display the hosted layers on top of the basemap.

 Expand